Dominique Gonzalez-Foerster: Tate Modern's Turbine Hall installation

-The show was entitled "The Unilever Series: Dominique Gonzalez-Foerster: TH.2058" and appeared in the Turbine Hall of Tate Modern in Londonhttps from October 14, 2008 to April 13, 2009.
+The show was entitled "The Unilever Series: Dominique Gonzalez-Foerster: TH.2058" and appeared in the Turbine Hall of Tate Modern in London from October 14, 2008 to April 13, 2009.
 At the opening of the show Dominique said, " Some months ago, I used to wake up in the silence of the night to think about what I was going to do.
 But not anymore.
 People ask me, 'Are you scared?'
 No, I am not scared.
 If I was, I wouldn't do it.
 Rather, I'm excited.
 I am putting one third of my energy into just staying calm.
 The work is on such a scale that if you got too excited, you would explode,".
 The show was her first public commission in the UK and filled half of the 3,400 square meter hall.
 "TH.2058 by Dominique Gonzalez-Foerster, imagines Tate Modern 50 years into the future, set in a London afflicted by perpetual rain.
 Tate Modern is being used as a shelter for people, a storage space for art works and for the remains of culture.
 The vast Turbine Hall is filled with monumental replicas of iconic sculptural works.
 Rows of bunk beds are scattered with books, and on a giant screen The Last Film is continuously running.
 Made up of short excerpts from science-fiction films, The Last Film suggests a potential state of catastrophe as well as the possibility of collective memory,".